La Palma: Live Weather Reports

-In Comparison to Northern Europe La Palmas has an excellent sunny climate with guarantees of always being in close proximity to a beach.
-La Palma is one of the most stunning and unspoilt locations of the five main Canary Islands, which is ideal for a relaxing holiday away from all the crowds.
-However the island does tend to have fewer sunshine hours than was is experienced on islands such as Tenerife and Fuerteventura.
+In comparison to Northern Europe La Palma has an excellent sunny climate with guarantees of always being in close proximity to a beach.
+La Palma is one of the most stunning and unspoiled locations of the five main Canary Islands, which is ideal for a relaxing holiday away from all the crowds.
+However the island does tend to have fewer sunshine hours than what is experienced on islands such as Tenerife and Fuerteventura.
+The maximum amount of daily sunshine in La Palma throughout the year is on average just eight hours, occurring in July and August, with lows of five hours in November, December, and January.
 Climatic conditions are known to vary to quite an extent and also rapidly, as one part of the island can be grey and overcast, an area less than a mile away can be filled with hot sunshine.

 Throughout the coastal areas the weather is constant as temperatures will feature highs of 30ºC or higher due to the arrival of hot dried our air that blows in from the Sahara from June until August.
 Seas temperatures are also warm all year round with very light underwater currents, creating a safe destination for swimmers at any time of the years.
 As the altitude increases more inland the temperatures will noticeably drop, and especially during eruptions of cloud cover can at times feel quite chilly.
 Summer months however, take pleasure in a vast amount of sunshine with over ten hours of daily sunlight and evenings that stay pleasantly warm.